theaulait/unit-2/lessons/10_Threads.md

 ### Do Now (Morning)

 Create a number-guessing Android app.
-The app should prompt a user to guess a number between 1 and 10, and when the user hits the "submit" button, it tells the user if it guessed correctly.
+The app should generate a random integer between 1 and 10, then prompt the user to guess a number.
+When the user hits the "submit" button, it tells the user if the guess was correct.

 Add a feature so that it gives the user 5 seconds to guess a number.
 User the `sleep` method in order to pause execution for 5 seconds.